Annual Flow Program goes from July 1 – August 15

 One thing that makes the Upper Arkansas River in Colorado a great place to raft, kayak and stand-up paddleboard late into summer, is the Voluntary Flow Management Program, which augments flows from July 1 – August 15 each summer.

-Agreement holders coordinate to move water from Clear Creek Reservoir to Pueblo Reservoir during the summer rafting season.
+Agreement holders coordinate to move water from Twin Lakes Reservoir to Pueblo Reservoir during the summer rafting season.
 The target flow is 700 cubic feet per second (CFS) at the Wellsville Gauge – east of Salida, Colorado.
 Year-round, the VFMP helps manage flows to support the trout fishing industry.
 This program is the only one like it in the state of Colorado.

 Groups involved include the Arkansas Headwaters Recreation Area (AHRA), the Bureau of Reclamation, the Southeastern Colorado Water Conservancy District (SECWD) and the Pueblo Board of Water Works.
 It was originally initiated by the Arkansas Rivers Outfitters Association (AROA) and Trout Unlimited.